 Make sure you allow some time for a pitstop or two at these unbelievable places on the road from Sela Pass to Tawang!

-The Sela Pass is on the Tawang circuit of Arunachal Pradesh in North East India.
+The Sela Pass to Tawang road is in the West Kameng circuit of Arunachal Pradesh in North East India.

 As a foreign tourist you will need a PAP (Protected Area Permit) to enter the state or as an Indian tourist you will need an ILP (Inner Line Permit).